nesi/support-docs/docs/Scientific_Computing/Running_Jobs_on_Maui_and_Mahuika/Slurm_Interactive_Sessions.md

 Sheet](../../Getting_Started/Cheat_Sheets/Slurm-Reference_Sheet.md)).
 !!! prerequisite Warning
-     An interactive session will, once it starts, use the entire requested block of CPU time and other resources unless earlier exited from, even if unused.
+     An interactive session will, once it starts, use the entire requested block of CPU time and other resources unless earlier exited, even if unused.
 To avoid unnecessary charges to your project, don't forget to exit an interactive session once finished.